WA9ONY/LoRa/Meshtastic_CLI/README.md

 # LoRa Meshtastic CLI Control of the T-Echo

-This page provides information on controlling the Lilygo T-Echo LoRa Meshtastic radio with a Raspberry Pi computer using the Linux terminal CLI (Command Line Interface) the USB connection between the radio and computer.
+This page provides information on controlling the Lilygo T-Echo LoRa Meshtastic radio with a Raspberry Pi computer using the Linux terminal CLI (Command Line Interface) and the USB connection between the radio and computer.

 <HR>